marvelousNinja/cloudfoundry_helios_guide/README.md

 # ruby-1.9.3-p484 - #generating cf_helios wrappers
 ```

 Now we're ready to have some fun.
-Let's install PostgreSQL.

 # Installing PostgreSQL
 PostgreSQL is one of Helios external dependencies.
 Helios uses PostgreSQL hstore extension, so we're going to install it too.
+There's another thing though.
 Since we're going to deploy our app to CloudFoundry we need to provide PostgreSQL service.
 There is a couple of ways to do this.
 If your existing CloudFoundry installation already has PostgreSQL service (or way to create one), you can just bind it to your app.
 However, I had no other way but to provide my own PostgreSQL service.
 Let's begin with local setup.

-On my Ubuntu 12.04 LTS I did it by this:
+Simplest way to do it on Ubuntu 12.04 LTS:
 ```
 sudo apt-get install postgresql-9.1 posgresql-contrib-9.1
 ```